Last updated on January 13th, 2021

 They combine the functionality of slow cookers and pressure cookers in one plug-in, set-it-and-forget it package.

 I would call them two-in-ones, but really, they’re so much more: depending on which model you buy, you might also have preset options to brown, steam, cook rice, incubate yogurt, and more, in addition to the basic high/low/warm functions for both pressure and slow cooking.

 And every single one of these functions has a very familiar setup: add ingredients, close the lid, set the high/low temperature for X amount of time, and walk away while it does its thing.

-And because we make a lot of vaguely Tex-Mex-ish things in this house when left to our own devices, I throw a lot of chicken thighs into the Instant Pot too, making a tender, shredded filling for tacos, enchiladas, or as a nacho topping.
+And because we make a lot of vaguely Tex-Mex-ish things in this house, I throw a lot of chicken thighs into the Instant Pot too, making a tender, shredded filling for tacos, enchiladas, or as a nacho topping.
 (Nachos all day erryday around here, man.)